 Having a number of years experience working in Natural history museums including working on large scale capital projects, and being educated to MA and PhD levels we have researched the subject matter of the exhibition ourselves.
 Developed and produced by Blue Tokay ltd though connections with the Liverpool School of Tropical medicine and introduction given by world renowned herpetologist Rommulus Whittaker of the Agumbe Rainforest Research Station in India.
 Taxidermy and osteology produced by professional preparators based in the UK.

 Snakes includes: 15 displays featuring taxidermied, skeletal and model snake specimens.
 Display cases, interpretation, graphics, a suite of interactives and high definition wall images are included.
 The option to include live snake vivaria is available.
 We can hire you the vivaria equipment and help you to source a supplier to loan snakes for the exhibition.

-The exhibition is family friendly but also works with science national curriculum.
+SPECIES AND TOPICS The exhibition is family friendly but also works with science national curriculum.
 It is segmented into two topics:

 Aquatic snakes – How some snake species are adapted to living in and finding food in the sea or rivers?
 Specimen: Green Anaconda Forest Floor – Some snakes live among leaf litter on the forest floor, using extreme camouflage to enable them to ambush prey.
 Specimen: Rhinoceros Viper Arboreal snakes – How are snakes adapted to living in trees.
 What special traits do they have?
 Specimen: Red Tailed Racer.
 Desert snakes – Some species of snake are adapted to desert habitats, surviving extremes of temperature.
 Specimen: Arizona diamondback rattle snake.
 UK snakes – How do species of snake live and survive in the UK?
 Specimens: Grass snake, Smooth snake, adder.